timbenniks/timbenniksdev-2024/content/3.videos/index.md

 ::richtext
 #body
-I made video in different categories.
-From personal videos to vlogs, to tutorials and work related videos.
-Lot's of stuff to explore here!
+I make videos in different categories, from personal videos to vlogs to tutorials and work-related videos.
+There is a lot to explore here!
 ::

 ::videos
 ---
+extras: true
 limit: 3
 small: false
 folder: tim
-extras: true
 ---
 #title
 Personal Videos